Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 If you are purchasing plants, they should be spaced 12 inches apart.

 Balsam can be grown in containers as long as they have the proper amount of sunlight and fertilizer.
 Watering is critical when they are grown in containers because containers dry out much more quickly than your garden.
 You should plan on watering your containerized plants every day.

 Either use potting soil that has slow release fertilizer in it or if regular potting soil is used, sprinkle some slow release fertilizer on the soil after you have planted your balsam.
-It’s important to provide enough fertilizer to any plants grown in containers because each time you water nutrients are leached out of the soil.
+It’s important to provide enough fertilizer to any plants grown in containers because each time you water, nutrients are leached out of the soil.
 Those nutrients need to be replaced or your plants will not grow and thrive.

 How to Grow Balsam From Seed

-Start Your Seed Outdoors – You can direct sow your in your garden after your last frost when the soil has warmed.
+Start Your Seed Outdoors – You can direct sow your seeds in your garden after your last frost when the soil has warmed.
 These are tropical plants.
 The seeds will not germinate in cold soil.
-In my NJ zone 6 garden, I wait until the last week in May or first week in June to sow my tropical seeds. seeds
+In my NJ zone 6 garden, I wait until the last week in May or first week in June to sow my tropical seeds.

 Sprinkle the seeds on the surface of the soil.
 Do not cover them.
 They need sunlight to germinate.
-Germination is quick, as little as four days.
-After the seedlings have developed their true leaves, thin them to 12 inches apart.
+Germination is quick, in as little as four days.
+After the seedlings have developed their first true leaves, thin them to 12 inches apart.

 Start Your Seed Indoors – Balsam seeds can be started indoors 6 weeks before your last frost.
 Surface sow the seeds in containers with pre-moistened soil.
 Do not cover them.
 They need sunlight to germinate.
 I always moisten my soil before sowing seeds on the surface because if I wait to water until after I sow them, the water will wash the seeds out of the pots or cause them to float to one side or a corner of the container.